sriramlab/SCOPE/misc/real_data/README.md

 ## Real Datasets

-We have included several scripts to regenereate the real datasets and parameters used in our manuscript.
+We have included several scripts to regenerate the real datasets and parameters used in our manuscript.

 ### HGDP

 This subdirectory contains a script to generate the Human Genome Diversity Project (HGDP) dataset.
-We also include `hgdp_param.txt.gz`, which is the paremeter file used in our manuscript that can be used with our simulation scripts found in `misc/simulations` from the root of the repository.
+We also include `hgdp_param.txt.gz`, which is the parameter file used in our manuscript that can be given as input to our simulation scripts found in `misc/simulations` from the root of the repository.

 ### HO

 This subdirectory contains a script to generate the Human Origins (HO) dataset.
 We have included `ho_remove.samps`, which contains manually curated samples to be removed (_e.g._ non-human samples).
-We also include a binary,`convertrf`, from the EIGENSOFT suite for converting the EIGENSTRAT format.
+We also include a binary,`convertrf`, from the [EIGENSOFT suite](https://www.hsph.harvard.edu/alkes-price/software/) for converting the EIGENSTRAT format.

 ### TGP

 This subdirectory contains a script to generate the 1000 Genomes Project (TGP) dataset.
 The script, `get_tgp.sh`, will download and convert the data to a PLINK binary fileset.
-The script, `gen_tgp_plink_metrics.sh`, will generate frequencies and F<sub>ST</sub> values based on population and superpopulation labels found in `tgp_pops.txt` and `tgp_super_pops.txt`, respectively. `TGP_unrel.txt` contains a manually curated list of unrelated individuals curated by the authors of TeraStructure.
+The script, `gen_tgp_plink_metrics.sh`, will generate frequencies and F<sub>ST</sub> values based on population and superpopulation labels found in `tgp_pops.txt` and `tgp_super_pops.txt`, respectively.
+It will also generate the parameter files used by our simulations scripts found in `misc/simulations`. `TGP_unrel.txt` contains a manually curated list of unrelated individuals curated by the authors of [TeraStructure](https://github.com/StoreyLab/terastructure).

 ### UKB